anisahfrd18/StockAI_Predictor/readme.md

 ---

-**Built with ❤️ using Streamlit, scikit-learn, and Yahoo Finance API**
+**Built with ❤️ using Streamlit, scikit-learn, and Alpha Vantage API**

 *Last updated: August 2025*